merzlab/QUICK/README.md

 * Supports only closed shell systems
 * Supports energy/gradient calculations with basis functions up to d
 * Supports only Cartesian basis functions (no spherical harmonics)
+* Effective core potentials (ECPs) are not supported
 * DFT calculations are performed exclusively using SG1 grid system

 Installation